geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 This approximation is ubiquitous and seems to do very well for many applications (O'Leary 2007, Mullen 2009, Warren 2013).
-O'Leary notes that using this approximation will likely increase the number of function iterations.
+O'Leary notes that using this approximation will likely increase the number of iterations before a solution is obtained.
 If the model function is very expensive to calculate (e.g. if it is the result of  a complex simulation), then it might be advantageous to calculate the full Jacobian to benefit from less iterations.

 ## Analytical Derivatives Using Singular Value Decomposition